zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis-dsp-tests/_index.md

 ---
-title: Learn how to build and run CMSIS-DSP tests on AVH Corstone-300
+title: Learn how to build and run CMSIS-DSP tests on Corstone-300

-description: Build CMSIS-DSP tests and run on Arm Virtual Hardware
+description: Build CMSIS-DSP tests and run on the Corstone-300 locally or with Arm Virtual Hardware.

 minutes_to_complete: 15

 who_is_this_for: This is an introductory topic for software developers new to CMSIS-DSP.

 learning_objectives:
-    - Build CMSIS-DSP tests for the Corstone-300 AVH FVP
+    - Build CMSIS-DSP tests for the Corstone-300 FVP
-    - Run CMSIS-DSP tests on the Corstone-300 AVH FVP
+    - Run CMSIS-DSP tests on the Corstone-300 FVP

 prerequisites:
     - Some familiarity with embedded programing is assumed